-Elevate your dessert game with this delicious Blood Orange Meringue Bars recipe!
-These tangy, citrusy bars feature a buttery shortbread crust, a zesty blood orange curd filling, and a fluffy, pillowy meringue topping.
+This delicious Blood Orange Meringue Bars recipe! includes tangy, citrusy bars featuring a buttery shortbread crust, zesty blood orange curd filling and fluffy meringue topping.

 Ingredients and substitutions for Blood Orange Meringue Bars

 - Plain flour: Plain or all purpose works best here for a nice shortbread base, however, you could use bread flour in equal measure here if that’s all you have on hand.
-It is not recommended to use cake flour as this would be too fine and wouldn’t give our base a firm texture.
+It is not recommended to use cake flour as this wouldn’t give our base a firm texture.

 - Butter: Room temperature unsalted butter is used here, though salted butter would also work.

-- Sugar: As a result of using superfine or caster sugar, the nice fine granules dissolve into our meringue and add sweetness without adding additional flavors to the curd.
+- Sugar: As a result of using superfine or caster sugar, the nice fine granules dissolve into the meringue and add sweetness without adding additional flavors to the curd.

 - Corn starch: Sometimes termed cornflour in certain parts of the globe.
 Corn starch does need to be heated to 95C/203F before it is activated to thicken and acts as insurance in setting our center during the baking process alongside the egg yolks.